dhrumil-vaseta/snake-game-python/README.md

-# Snake game in Python
+# Snake game in Python!

-This is the classic snake game made in python
+This is the classic snake game made in python.

-## How to play
+## How to play!

-To play simply clone or download the code and run it in an IDE
+To play simply clone or download the code and run it in an IDE.